Approved by the Engineering Practice Policy Committee on February 24, 2025

 Policy

-The American Society of Civil Engineers (ASCE) supports the involvement of individual citizens and coalitions in legislative and regulatory decision making processes involving infrastructure projects, programs, and policies.
+The American Society of Civil Engineers (ASCE) supports community involvement in infrastructure project development and design, and in legislative and regulatory decision making processes involving infrastructure projects, programs, and policies.
 ASCE encourages appropriate public involvement to inform, educate, and engage the public regarding proposed policies, plans, designs, projects, and programs.

 Civil engineers are encouraged to communicate with the public to: